marvinarlt/css-class-composer/README.md

 Use this super tiny package to compose CSS class variants with ease.

+- Easy to use
+- Small bundle size

 ## Getting started

-Install with npm or whatever
+Install with npm or any other package manager

 ```sh
 npm install css-class-composer